nithinmurali/pygsheets/README.md

 * Open, create, delete and share spreadsheets using _title_ or _key_
 * Control permissions of spreadsheets.
 * Extract range, entire row or column values.
-* Work offline and update the requests in batch
+* Do all the updates and push the changes in a batch

 ## Requirements